 3. Not storing water

 We have all done this.
 I mean, we have water stored, but not enough for a 1 week supply.
 I made this mistake.
 We started with gathering our year supply of food, THEN planned to work on water.
 Well, thats where we stopped, took a break and never got back to it.

 You can’t survive without water, but you can survive without food.

 Storing a 2 week to a month supply of water should have been the FIRST thing on the list.
-Then, progressed to food.
+Then, move on to storing food.
 If you are storing freeze-dried items, storing extra water is a MUST.

 Be sure to have plenty of water for drinking, washing, cooking and cleaning.
 I understand it can be difficult to store a years supply of water (I’m speaking for myself here), so just do what you can.
 Read more about how much water you need to store.
-Then, having filters to help you filter enough water for a year.
-Read more about ho to store water for long term storage.
+Then, have filters to help you filter enough water for a year.
+Read more about how to store water for long term storage.

 While storing water is important, water filtration is critical.
 Nobody can store enough water for the rest of their lives, but knowing how to filter water and having the materials to do so will be a matter of life and death after an event.
 I’m lucky that I live near a river, so I don’t have to store as much as some folks, but I still store more than 2 weeks of water since during some events it may not be safe to be outside for that long.
 And remember, if you’re storing a lot of FD food then you’ll need extra water to rehydrate your meals! -Readers comment

 There can be some very big food storage mistakes.
 The biggest thing to remember is to plan out your food storage.
 Don’t just buy whatever is on sale or sounds good at the time.

 What food storage mistakes have you made?
 Comment below.